AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ### December 2021{#dec-2021}

-Campaign Classic v7 Relese Notes have been reorganized to simplify navigation.
+Campaign Classic v7 Release Notes have been reorganized to simplify navigation.
 [Read more](rn-overview.md)

 Documentation about Form edition in Campaign has been updated and improved.
 [Read more](../../configuration/using/editing-forms.md)